Skip Navigation

 Moveable equipment is generally an item that is purchased as one unit to operate as a stand-alone unit or work and function as a system and can be moved somewhat easily.
 This may mean taking a skid loader to move but it doesn't require tearing down walls, etc. Moveable equipment is tagged/capitalized if it meets the criteria in the capitalization policy.

 Fixed equipment is equipment that is built in or permanently installed in a building or structure, typically before building completion.
-Examples of this are fume hoods, lighting fixtures, HVAC ductwork, etc. Fixed equipment is generally not tagged but is capitalized as part of the building provided the cost of the project is $500,000 or more.
+Examples of this are fume hoods, lighting fixtures, HVAC duct work, etc. Fixed equipment is generally not tagged but is capitalized as part of the building provided the cost of the project is $500,000 or more.
 When the project total is less then $500,000, the associated fixed equipment would not be capitalized as part of the project because the project does not meet the building capitalization threshold.
-Therefore, it should be tagged and classified as a separate asset in order to capitalize the expense.
-For example, a reverse osmosis system would normally be considered part of the building and classified as fixed equipment.
-But if a building did not have a reverse osmosis system installed when it was originally constructed and you are installing one post construction, the system needs to be tagged/capitalized despite being a "fixed" piece of equipment.

 How do I dispose of capitalized/tagged equipment?